IBM/kubernetes-driver/docs/user-guide/anatomy-of-a-resource.md

 However, to remain idempotent, if the driver finds an object already exists and was deployed as part of the same Resource it will be updated.

 There is a side effect to this.
-The object will now be cleaned up on either the first transition’s cleanup rules and the second’s.
+The object will now be cleaned up on either the first transition’s cleanup rules or the second’s.

 For example, if we deploy the same object on Create and Start, the object is set to be cleaned up on both Stop and Delete (so will usually be removed on Stop as this is called before Delete).
 This is ok, as the Delete call will not fail if the object has been removed previously, however this may not be your desired behaviour.

-## Helm Charts
+## Deploy Helm Charts

-The driver also supports installing and deleting Helm releases with charts.
-To install a chart during a transition/operation add the “helm” task to the compose entry:
+The driver also supports installing (and deleting) Helm charts as releases.
+To install a chart during a transition/operation add the `helm` task to the compose entry:

 ```
 compose: